twilio-labs/paste/internal-docs/engineering/developing-locally.md

 Supabase is the data storage layer used by the application.
 We use it to store messages with the Paste AI Assistant and also storing embeddings used by our search functionality for pages and GitHub discussions.

 With Docker or a similar service running, you can start supabase by running `start:backend:dev`.
-This will output details of the envirnment lile auth tokens used to connect to the APIs and URLs of the frontent and services.
+This will output details of the envirnment such as auth tokens used to connect to the APIs and URLs of the frontent and services.

 You should be able to access the UI at http://localhost:54323.